charlesdaniels/dotfiles/README.md

 #### Platform-Specific Configuration

-Platform specific configuration is handled by using platform-specific code in `provison-user.sh` to figure out which platform we are running on, then doing something specific based on that information.
-The usual convention is to run `provision/platformname/provision-user.platformname.include`.
+Bootstrapping is accomplished by searching `provision/platform/platformname/bootstrap-user.include`.
+If it exists, it is executed before anything else.
+This script should have the bare minimum amount of code required to get `git`, `curl`, and any other absolutely critical components setup.

+The `provision-user.sh` script has code to deect which platform it is running on.
+If `provision/platform/platformname/provision-user.include` exists, it is executed after 3rdparty script installation and overlay installation.